Dean Martin: Early life

 In October 1941, Martin married Elizabeth "Betty" Anne McDonald in Cleveland, and the couple had an apartment in Cleveland Heights for a while.
-They eventually had four children before the marriage ended in 1949.
+They eventually had four children before divorcing in 1949.

 Career

 Teaming with Jerry Lewis

 Martin attracted the attention of Metro-Goldwyn-Mayer and Columbia Pictures, but a Hollywood contract was not forthcoming.
-He met comic Jerry Lewis at the Glass Hat Club in New York, where both were performing.
+Martin met comic Jerry Lewis at the Belmont Plaza Hotel in New York City in August 1944.
+According to Lewis, the two men met initially in the lobby, where Martin approached him and said, "Hey, I saw your act, you're a funny kid."
+Martin was singing at the hotel's famous Glass Hat Club at the time and the two happened to be on the same bill.
 Martin and Lewis formed a fast friendship which led to their participation in each other's acts and the formation of a music-comedy team.
 Their debut together occurred at Atlantic City's 500 Club on July 24, 1946, and they were not well received.
 The owner, Skinny D'Amato, warned them that if they did not come up with a better act for their second show that night, they would be fired.
 Huddling in the alley behind the club, Lewis and Martin agreed to "go for broke", they divided their act between songs, skits, and ad-libbed material.
 Martin sang and Lewis dressed as a busboy, dropping plates and making a shambles of Martin's performance and the club's decorum until Lewis was chased from the room as Martin pelted him with bread rolls.

-They performed slapstick, reeled off old vaudeville jokes and did whatever else popped into their heads.
-The audience laughed.
+They performed slapstick, reeled off old vaudeville jokes and did whatever else popped into their heads; the audience laughed.
 This success led to a series of well-paying engagements on the Eastern seaboard, culminating in a run at New York's Copacabana.
 The act consisted of Lewis interrupting and heckling Martin while he was trying to sing, with the two ultimately chasing each other around the stage.
 The secret, both said, is that they ignored the audience and played to each other.
 The team made its television debut on the first broadcast of CBS-TV network's The Ed Sullivan Show (then called The Toast Of The Town) on June 20, 1948, with composers Rodgers and Hammerstein also appearing.
 Hoping to improve their act, the two hired young comedy writers Norman Lear and Ed Simmons to write their bits.
 With the assistance of both Lear and Simmons, the two would take their act beyond nightclubs.